GarthDB/garthdb.github.io/writings/_posts/2015-02-11-i-am-a-jekyll-god.md

 end
 ```

 I’m not going to do a deep dive into Rake here, but the important parts are on lines `5` and `6`.
-First it builds the Jekyll site, then it uses the [HTML Proofer](https://github.com/gjtorikian/html-proofer)gem to check that all the URLs in the `_site` directory are active.
+First it builds the Jekyll site, then it uses the [HTML Proofer](https://github.com/gjtorikian/html-proofer) gem to check that all the URLs in the `_site` directory are active.
 I wanted to see where errors occured, so I set `vebose` to `true` and we also use a local url in one our articles, so I added the `:href_ignore` to avoid the known error.
 Checkout the gem’s [`README.md`](https://github.com/gjtorikian/html-proofer/blob/master/README.md) for the full documentation on the options

 The final step is to add the necessary gems to your Gemfile.